lchski/lucascherkewski.com/now.md

 layout: study--post
 title: Now
 subtitle: Where I’m at, from a few different angles.
-date: 2018-12-19
+date: 2021-01-04
 ---

-Re-learning how to relax.
-Last time I updated this page (seven months ago!), I prefaced it with “More of the same”.
-That’s a fair descriptor for where I’m at now, too.
-What’s different, though, is that I’m returning to the same with the benefit of experience and (hopefully refreshed) eyes.
-You have better a chance to shift the familiar if you’ve been there before, y’know?

-Professionally, I’m returning to full-time work at the [Canadian Digital Service](https://digital.canada.ca) (<abbr title="Canadian Digital Service">CDS</abbr>) until the end of April.
-My experience working with <abbr title="Canadian Digital Service">CDS</abbr> over the last few months has rewarded me significantly.
-I look forward to more of the same, but also to being more effective at my work—and thus able to find ways to make that work easier for others.

-Academically, I’m taking a break.
-I may work at a few academia-adjacent projects, like [my analysis of speeches from the throne](https://his3305.labs.lucascherkewski.com/), or I may just let myself take a few months to breathe.
+Now!
+Now?
+Now.
+Nowwwww.

+Okay, it’s been a long while since I updated this page.
+Just over two years.
+Oops.

+So, well, it’s been quite a time, hasn’t it?
+I’ve been between Ottawa and Waterloo, mostly keeping to Ottawa as the COVID-19 situation has worsened.

+---

+Professionally, I’m still having a good time at the [Canadian Digital Service](https://digital.canada.ca) as a policy advisor.
+I plan to focus on a few things over the next few months:

+- honing our advice on interventions for large-scale technology projects;
+- improving our data management practices;
+- supporting a platform delivery team.

+But last time I made plans, everything went out the window and we delivered [COVID Alert](https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/covid-alert.html), so who knows what’ll happen to these three activities.

+---

 Personally, I’m getting ready for winter.
-Winter is hard—it’s cold and dark, people are harder to find, and you struggle to find the energy to engage strongly with the world.
-But I plan to do my best to turn that energy inward, to better engage with myself (and thus the world).
-It’s been a tricky little while, and I’m hoping to build a better independent base for myself.
-Expect to see more activity around here (including the [recently-developed links section](/links/)).

-That said, I’m also wary of becoming a social hermit, so if you’d like to get together—whether we see each other all the time or it’s been a while—please [reach out](mailto:lucas@lucascherkewski.com).
+(I used this sentence two years ago. [_stet_](http://stet.editorially.com/articles/a-beginning-for-stet/)) Though I love winter, I reckon this one’ll be harder than most.
+But we’ve trained for this, built up new social practices and so on.
+It’ll be okay.

+I hope to dig into [some of the many books on my shelves](https://lucascherkewski.com/hit-and-miss/141-new-shelves/).
+In particular, a few I look forward to:

+- _Middlemarch_
+- _Parable of the Sower_ (and its sequel, if I can muster the emotional energy)
+- _Emergent Strategy_
+- _Beowulf_
+- _A Civic Technologist’s Practice Guide_

+But who knows—reading can take you in weird and wonderful directions!
+If you want to follow along, [I’m on Goodreads](https://www.goodreads.com/user/show/27072166-lucas-cherkewski).
+(Or, as I call it, “[the wholesome social network](https://lucascherkewski.com/hit-and-miss/73-wholesome-social-network/)”—Amazon ownership aside.)

+I’ll probably also be watching lots of _Star Trek_!
+There are over 800 pieces of _Star Trek_ content, across its myriad series.
+So much good to enjoy.
+Maybe I’ll watch some more recent TV, but let’s be real—I’m a sucker for rewatching.

+---

+And oh, hey, this site!
+Last time I updated this, I’d just created [a new links section](/links/).
+It still feels new, because I only kept at it for a bit.
+But going back through recently, I remember more from those links than most others I’ve encountered over the years.
+So I hope to give it another spin.
+(This, along with a redesign I’m toying with, should keep this site plenty interesting.)

+If you’d like to catch up, please [reach out](mailto:lucas@lucascherkewski.com).
 If you’d like to hear more of where I’m at, I publish [a weekly email newsletter](/hit-and-miss/).
 Every week I wonder whether I’ll know what to say next, but something always tumbles out (whether for better or for worse I’m not quite sure).

-The last few months have weighed on me.
-I’ve been tired in both a micro and a macro sense.
-There’ve certainly been moments of lightness, ones in which that tiredness has faded away, but on the whole it’s all been a bit much.
-Most of all, I plan in the months ahead to re-learn how to relax, to regularly reclaim that lightness—here’s hoping!

-***

-Things interesting me at the moment:

-* Winter—the quiet, the cold, the space for solitude.
-* Literature—I’ve tended toward non-fiction for years, but I’m once again attracted to the potential of stories.
-* Italian—it’s a familiar but foreign language, one I’m enjoying exploring.

 ***